iamdhruvtripathi/Active-Directory-Homelab/README.md

 This project was developed to provide a hands-on Active Directory lab environment using Proxmox Virtual Environment (VE).
 By leveraging Microsoft's free evaluation operating systems and Proxmox virtualization, anyone can build a realistic Windows domain in a safe, isolated homelab environment without requiring expensive hardware or software licenses

-The lab focuses on foundational Active Directory concepts including domain controllers, domain-joined workstations, DNS, Group Policy Objects (GPOs), user and group administration, authentication, and Windows domain management.
-It also serves as a red team / blue team environment where offensive attacks can be simulated and detected through centralized logging
+The lab provides hands-on experience with enterprise Active Directory operations, including identity management, authentication, authorization, DNS, DHCP, Group Policy, certificate services, and security configuration.
+Beyond administration, the environment is designed for adversary simulation and detection engineering, allowing offensive techniques to be performed safely while analyzing security events through Sysmon and Splunk

 ## Network Architecture
 - TBD